 Are you passionate about fostering social justice through evidence-based and culturally informed programs?
 Do you care deeply about promoting equitable access to high-quality education?
 Do you enjoy collaborating to advance organizational mission and impact?
 If YES, consider joining our dynamic team in the fight for educational equity!

-Helps Education Fund is hiring multiple positions for Program Trainers and Coaches.
+Helping Education is hiring multiple positions for Program Trainers and Coaches.
 We are looking for experienced educators to facilitate engaging and interactive trainings in several evidence-based programs in literacy and/or mathematics.
 Our trainers provide workshops in-person and in virtual contexts to a wide range of individuals, including educators (in and outside of schools), educational administrators, parents and caregivers, reading specialists, paraprofessionals, and staff of community-based organizations, among others.

 Although not a requirement of the position, Program Trainers and Coaches will also have the option to facilitate adult and family literacy classes with adult students who are incarcerated in North Carolina Department of Public Safety (NCDPS) prisons.